 Fast and simple

-Because your mortgage banker will only assess the surface of your financial situation, the process will be quick and easy.
+Because your mortgage lender will only assess the surface of your financial situation, the process will be quick and easy.
 Also, it can often be done online.

 With a better focus, you can find the right home sooner and still take advantage of the low mortgage rates.

 Offered at no cost

 Many lenders offer a pre-qualification at no cost, which is great when you will need to save that money for your home.

-You can always the run the numbers yourself to see how much home you can buy using various online calculators, but if you want to be 100% accurate, then meeting with a mortgage banker is your best bet.
+You can always the run the numbers yourself to see how much home you can buy using various online calculators, but if you want to be 100% accurate, then meeting with a mortgage lender is your best bet.

 Once your mortgage lender gives you the green light, you will need a letter you can take with you to show sellers your worthiness.

 If you take away anything from this, know that a pre-approval and a pre-qualification are not the same thing.
 Don’t assume that you’ll get a home loan because you have either one.
 That mistake could ruin your chances of getting the home you want.

 Pre-qualification is once again an estimate on how much you could be eligible to borrow.

 Pre-approval just shows that your lender is ready to make you a mortgage loan based on your provided information and documentation.